D7656, 7656, 25306

 Noted Derby Works August 1979 (rectification?).

-D7656/25306 did not acquire much passenger mileage, it appears its first recorded passenger working was its longest.
-On August 14th 7656 & 5261 worked a Liverpool - Ipswich roundtrip Everton football special, a total of 502 miles assuming the locomotives worked throughout.
+D7656/25306 did not acquire much passenger mileage, but one of its longest passenger trips occurred on August 14th when 7656 & 5261 worked a Liverpool - Ipswich roundtrip Everton football special, a total of 502 miles assuming the locomotives worked throughout.

 Photograph courtesy Roger Geach